-Good communication also increases engagement with the decision making process.
-The community can be involved and their feedback included in the planning and delivery.
+Good communication can also increase engagement with the decision making process that the community can be involved in and ensure that their feedback is constantly fed back into planning and delivery.

-Communicating openly and honestly helps to build trust in our community.
-For our community to trust we are a well-run and managed Council, it is imperative they understand how we make decisions, how we plan for the future and how we provide services to the community.
+Communicating openly and honestly can help to build trust in our community.
+For our community to trust we are a well-run and managed Council it is imperative they understand how we make decisions, how we plan for the future and how we provide services to the community.

-Communication can encourage pride in the community, help to recruit and maintain good staff and improve Council's reputation.
-Staff ambassadors and elected members can bring about positive change that will assist in delivering our organisational mission.
+Communication can encourage pride in the community, help to recruit and maintain good staff and improve Council's reputation and that of its staff as ambassadors for the organisation and elected members as community leaders to bring about positive change that will assist in delivering our organisational mission.

-66 We want the community to understand we are so much more than 'roads, rates and rubbish'.
-We need to focus on: What is local government and what does it do for local people?
+We want the community to understand we are so much more than 'roads, rates and rubbish'.

+We need to focus on:

+What is local government and what does it do for local people?

 Why does it matter to me and my family?

 How can it help me and my family?

-As communication develops and changes rapidly, Council needs to adapt to the different ways people consume information.
-That doesn't mean we have to abandon some of the things we already do, but it means we need to think about communication differently.
+As communication develops and changes rapidly Council needs to adapt to the different ways people consume information.
+That doesn't mean we have to abandon some of the things we already do but it means we need to think about communication differently.
 Our communication needs to be confident, proactive and constantly reinforced.
-We need to engage in difficult communications when it is necessary and shout about our success whenever we can.
+We need to engage in difficult communications when its necessary and shout about our success whenever we can.